-Graciela Carriquí specializes in vocal chamber music, giving voice to women throughout history
+Graciela Carriquí specializes in vocal chamber music,

-She was a German-Jewish philosopher who converted to Catholicism and wrote to the pope about the threat of
+She was a German-Jewish philosopher who converted to Catholicism and wrote to the pope about the

 In 2023 she composed "In Her Own Words: Joan of Arc Speaks", funded by her first grant from the New York State